Panda-Intelligence/xcoa/README.md

 # Running it locally

-1. `bun install`
+1. `pnpm install`
 2. Copy `.dev.vars.example` to `.dev.vars` and fill in the values.
 3. Copy `.env.example` to `.env` and fill in the values.
-4. `bun db:migrate:dev` - Creates a local SQLite database and applies migrations
+4. `pnpm db:migrate:dev` - Creates a local SQLite database and applies migrations
-5. `bun dev`
+5. `pnpm dev`
 6. Open http://localhost:3000

 ## Changes to wrangler.jsonc

-After making a change to wrangler.jsonc, you need to run `bun cf-typegen` to generate the new types.
+After making a change to wrangler.jsonc, you need to run `pnpm cf-typegen` to generate the new types.

 ## Things to change and customize before deploying to production
 1. Go to `src/constants.ts` and update it with your project details